Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Methodology

-We used the \ecofmt{Libraries.io} dataset~\cite{jeremy_katz_2020_3626071} which was updated on January 12, 2020 as our primary data source.
-It contains information~(e.g., releases, creation date, dependencies) of 4,612,919 packages from 38 software package ecosystems.
-We excluded ecosystems that focus on a specific domain like \ecofmt{Sublime} and \ecofmt{WordPress}, have a very small number of packages, like \ecofmt{Shards}~(33 packages) and \ecofmt{PureScript}~(384 packages), or do not store information about releases like \ecofmt{Go}.
+The \ecofmt{Libraries.io} dataset includes information~(e.g., released versions, creation dates, dependencies) on 4,612,919 packages from 38 software package ecosystems.
+As described in Section~\ref{sec:background}, ML libraries typically have their source code managed on Git hosts and publish packages to these ecosystems.
+Our analysis focused on 13 selected ecosystems, excluding ecosystems that: (1) focus on a specific domain, such as \ecofmt{Sublime} and \ecofmt{WordPress}, (2) those with a very small number of packages, such as \ecofmt{Shards}~(33 packages) and \ecofmt{PureScript}~(384 packages), and (3) those that do not store information about releases, such as \ecofmt{Go}.
 Also, we excluded ecosystems that contain duplicated packages of other ecosystems, for example, most packages in \ecofmt{Bower} can be found in \ecofmt{npm}.
-Finally, we selected 13 software package ecosystems.
 Table~\ref{tab:dataset} shows the supported programming language, the number of packages, and the number of releases in these 13 ecosystems.